priyanka-TL/samiksha-service/README.md

         1. Adapt the instructions given in the following ["Apache Kafka on Windows"](https://www.conduktor.io/kafka/how-to-install-apache-kafka-on-windows/) documentation to install Kafka version 3.5.0.

-            > Note: As per the instructions, Kafka server and Zookeeper has to be kept active on different WSL terminals for the entire lifetime of MentorEd services.
+            > Note: As per the instructions, Kafka server and Zookeeper has to be kept active on different WSL terminals for the entire lifetime of Survey services.

             > Note: Multiple WSL terminals can be opened by launching `Ubuntu` from start menu.